sanaperveen1307-glitch/Sales-Dashboard/README.md

 - Top Product By Revenue
 - Guage: Represent the Traget achieve
 - Product Order ( Detail by Colour)
-- Parameter : for Profi and Adjusted Profit
+- Parameter : for Profit and Adjusted Profit
 - Average Price and cost by Sub-Category
 - Slicer :  for selected prroduct (Revenue, Orders, Profit & Retruns)